saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_10_week_by_week_implementation_v1_2.md

 **Echo's Complete Journey:**

-Echo progressed from 28/100 to 89/100 INPACT™ score across 12 weeks, transforming 47-second queries into 1.8-second responses with 96%+ accuracy. *For complete metrics and progression detail, see Appendix M (Quick Reference Card).*
+Echo progressed from 28/100 to 89/100 INPACT™ score across 12 weeks, transforming 47-second queries into 1.8-second responses with 96%+ accuracy. *For complete metrics and progression detail, see Appendix E (Quick Reference Card).*

 ---